robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 which outputs
 `(tensor(0.1586), tensor(0.3021))`

 We can see the distance between the arbitrarily chosen 3 and the "ideal" 3 is less than the distance to the ideal 7.
-So our simple model gives the right prediction in this cas.e
+So our simple model gives the right prediction in this case.